 Location, location, location.
 It can matter just as much for insurance as it does for real estate.
-Insurers consider where you live.
+An insurance company will consider where you live.
 If your neighbourhood has higher statistics for car theft and accidents, your rates will reflect the higher risk.
 City, neighborhood, and even postal code matter.

-The type of coverage you select will impact your rates.
 More coverage will increase costs.
 It will also provide you with greater protection.
-Adjusting your deductible amount for collision or comprehensive insurance will impact premium costs.
+Adjusting your deductible amount for collision insurance or comprehensive insurance will impact costs.
 As a general rule, increasing your deductible will lower your premiums.
-Choose your coverage and deductible amounts wisely.

-p>Your history as an insured driver matters.
+Your history as an insured driver matters.
 Gaps in coverage, payment issues, or too many claims will impact your ability to get coverage.
-It will also increase your rates.
+It will also increase your costs.

 Here are the factors Ontario insurance providers cannot use when calculating your rates :